azukimochi/loyalty-program-app/README.md

 ## Deployed Site

 This app has also been deployed on Heroku.
-In this version, you will need to use the dummy account (login credentials are above).
+In this version, you will need to use the dummy account (the login credentials are above).
 The link to the Heroku app is https://supermiles-user-portal.herokuapp.com/.

 ## Creators